MattCarpenter-Workato/workato-integration-quest/README.md

 | Treasure | Data Lake | Perfectly normalized JSON |
 | Trap | Legacy System | SOAP envelopes and XML namespaces |
 | Boss | Core System | Ultimate integrations |

+### Character Management

+Integration Quest supports one active character at a time, with automatic backup when switching characters.

+#### Creating a New Character

+When you create a new character while having an existing one:

+1. **Warning**: You'll see a warning showing your current character's details
+2. **Confirmation**: Call `create_character` again with the same parameters to confirm
+3. **Backup**: Your previous character is automatically saved

+#### Restoring a Previous Character

+Use `restore_previous_character()` to switch back to your backed-up character:

+- Your current character will be deleted
+- Your previous character becomes active
+- Only one backup slot exists (creating another new character overwrites the backup)

+#### Scores and Leaderboard

+In multiplayer mode:
+- Scores are tied to your **player account**, not individual characters
+- Switching characters doesn't affect your total score
+- Your `current_run_score` is saved with each character

 ## Project Structure